ALE-NAT/Training/OmniVista Python-API Examples/readme.md

 # OV-API Examples

 Developed or revised by Kaveh Majidi @ ALE
-Some Examples on how to use OmniVista API with Python
+Some Examples on how to use OmniVista API with Python.

 # Credits